-There have been developments in respect of female condoms. and those developments are pressing ahead, though again they're going to be expensive and probably only really available and suitable for liberated Western women - who are, after all, a number of... an important class of the people who are at risk.
+There have been developments in respect of female condoms.
+Those developments are pressing ahead, though again they're going to be expensive and probably only really available and suitable for liberated Western women - who are, after all, an important class of the people who are at risk.

-But one of the most gripping aspects of the meeting in France was of a doctor from Tunisia who said that she could only come to the conference, under Tunisian law, because she had the permission of her husband to be there, and who see described the awful predicament of the woman in Tunisia who knows that her husband is having random sex, who knows from reading and from gossip of the penetration of HIV in the Tunisian community among sex workers, and who realises that she is at risk but is not empowered to deal with the matter, even talk about the matter with her husband.
-And who is not empowered or has the funds to secure a female condom, even if it were available in Tunisia, which it probably isn't.
+But one of the most gripping aspects of the meeting in France was [the presentation] of a doctor from Tunisia.
+She said that she could only come to the conference, under Tunisian law, because she had the permission of her husband to be there.
+She described the awful predicament of the woman in Tunisia who knows that her husband is having random sex, who knows from reading and from gossip of the penetration of HIV in the Tunisian community among sex workers.
+Who realises that she is at risk but is not empowered to deal with the matter, even talk about the matter with her husband.
+Who is not empowered or has no funds to secure a female condom, even if it were available in Tunisia, which it probably isn't.

-so that the predicament of such a woman, one has only to think about the quandaries and conflicts that must go in the mind of a dutiful wife in Tunisia, or in many other developing countries and religious countries, who don't even have the advantages which we have in Australia and other western societies of talking frankly and candidly about HIV HDS this and in doing things to stop the spread of the virus.
-So that's a major target for future strategies.
+The predicament of such a woman, one has only to think about the quandaries and conflicts that must go in the mind of a dutiful wife in Tunisia, or in many other developing countries and religious countries, who don't even have the advantages which we have in Australia, and other Western societies, of talking frankly and candidly about this and in doing things to stop the spread of the virus.
+So that's [another] major target for future strategies.

-f one major theme came through the meeting in Annecy, so far as prevention is concerned, it was the empowerment of women.
-That if we're talking about Sub-Saharan Africa and the developing world and in Asia where the risk of the explosion of AIDS in high population areas, then the real prevention must be targeted at women in order to prevent... to allow them to prevent its spread.
+If one major theme came through the meeting in Annecy, so far as prevention is concerned, it was the empowerment of women.
+That if we're talking about Sub-Saharan Africa and the developing world and in Asia where the risk of the explosion of AIDS in high population areas, then the real prevention must be targeted at women in order to allow them to prevent its spread.

-the general feeling was that that was in turn allied with other educational and health needs, and that these are all circles within circles, that you can't simply inform people about.
-In countries like, say, Iran or Tunisia about safe sex and about condoms, that that just isn't a feasible strategy and that therefore there have to be other strategies developed for their societies.
+The general feeling was that that was, in turn, allied with other educational and health needs.
+That these are all circles within circles.
+That you can't simply inform people in countries like, say, Iran or Tunisia, about safe sex and about condoms.
+That that just isn't a feasible strategy.
+And that therefore there have to be other strategies developed for their societies.